cllopes/reactathon/material/3_redux/3_middleware/readme.md

 ## Asynchronous API Calls

 In single page applications most of the interactions occur through asynchronous calls, up until now everything in the redux flow has been synchronous and there has not been any obvious place to put these async calls.
-There are a few **middle** solutions out there that aim to solve this issue.
+There are a few **middleware** solutions out there that aim to solve this issue.

 1. [Redux-Thunk](https://github.com/gaearon/redux-thunk)